Cuprate/cuprate/books/user/src/config.md

 If `cuprated` is started with no [`--options`](./cli.md), then the configuration used will be equivalent to this config file.

-> Some values may be different for your exact system, generate the config yourself to see the defaults for your system.
+> Some values may be different for your exact system, generate the config with `cuprated --generate-config` to see the defaults for your system.

 ```toml
 {{#include ../Cuprated.toml}}